Food waste collections

 If using compostable liner, they must display the seedling logo.
 This shows that they meet the EN 13432 standard and are compostable.

-Why we are introducing food waste collections
+Why we introduced food waste collections

 In East Sussex, 36% of household rubbish is food waste.
 On average, every household produces 1.83kg of food waste each week.
 This is currently sent to waste incineration.